EsBien/BusinessPartners-/README.md

 # Business Partners API
-***note** The  name "myfirstProject" sln is the default in my Visual Studio, I tried to change it but caused some errors. </br>
-Due to time constraints and the importance of the project, I decided to keep the default name for now. </br>
-Please note that this is not my first project, and I have successfully completed several projects in the past </br>

 This project provides a Web API for managing business partners. </br>
 It is built using C# with .NET 6 and SQL Server.
 The API supports various operations, </br>